 Success for the project is measured by analysing postcode data to ensure that the areas of highest deprivation are targeted and all outcome activities.
 In its first year, 1,423 people have accessed the One You shop, while 2,029 interventions have been delivered.

 Project: Eat Out Eat Well

 The Eat Out Eat Well Award has been developed to reward caterers who make it easier for their customers to make healthy choices when eating out.

-The Award aims to encourage food businesses to provide healthier options to customers, through the use of healthier catering practices, increasing fruit, vegetables, and starchy carbohydrates, and decreasing fat, especially saturated fat, sugar and salt.
+It aims to encourage food businesses to provide healthier options to customers, through the use of healthier catering practices, increasing fruit, vegetables, and starchy carbohydrates, and decreasing fat, especially saturated fat, sugar and salt.
 It also recognises provision of healthy options for children, and rewards staff training and promotion and marketing of healthier options.

 The scheme was originally developed in 2009 as part of the Change 4 Life campaign and had three levels.
 In 2016, it was refreshed in partnership with Public Health England to include the Government Buying Standards for Food resulting in the Platinum Level Award.

-To date there are over 220 members of the scheme in Surrey and Buckinghamshire and the scheme has made healthier menu options more accessible to a large customer base in Surrey (over 17,000 local consumers).
+To date there are over 220 members of the scheme in Surrey and Buckinghamshire, and the scheme has made healthier menu options more accessible to a large customer base in Surrey (over 17,000 local consumers).